travis-ci/docs-travis-ci-com/user/common-build-problems.md

 `travis_wait` writes a short line to the build log every minute for 20 minutes, extending the amount of time your command has to finish.

+If you need more than 20 minutes, you can prefix `travis_wait` with a custom value.
+For example, this would extend the time to 30 minutes:

+   install: travis_wait 30 mvn install

 We recommend careful use of `travis_wait`, as overusing it can extend your build time when there could be a deeper underlying issue.
 When in doubt, [file a ticket](https://github.com/travis-ci/travis-ci/issues/new) or [email us](mailto:support@travis-ci.com) first to see if something could be improved about this particular command first.

 ## Troubleshooting Locally in a Docker Image